adeverteuil/forced-command-ssh-ca/README.md

 subcommand, a public key is expected on standard input then an SSH certificate is written to standard output and the connection is closed.

+Here's an overview of the call chain:

+    ssh-csr → ssh → sshd → sudo → ssh-ca → ssh-keygen

 Functions of the Ansible playbook
 ---------------------------------